aukilabs/posemesh/core/compute-node/README.md

   refresh.
 - `TOKEN_REAUTH_JITTER_MS` (default `500`) — jitter applied between retries.
 - `AUKI_P2P_ENABLED` (default `false`) — enables the process-level P2P runtime,
-  including process-lifetime libp2p identity binding and DDS P2P-token refresh.
+  including libp2p identity binding and DDS P2P-token refresh.
   Selecting relay mode `auto` or `always` also enables this runtime.
+- `AUKI_P2P_PRIVATE_KEY_FILE` (optional; preferred) — path to a raw canonical Ed25519 libp2p protobuf private key.
+The file must be a regular file of at most 4 KiB with no group/other permission bits (normally mode `0600`).
+- `AUKI_P2P_PRIVATE_KEY` (optional) — canonical padded RFC 4648 Base64 of the
+  same protobuf bytes.
+It is mutually exclusive with `AUKI_P2P_PRIVATE_KEY_FILE`.
+When neither value is configured, the process retains the previous behavior and generates an ephemeral identity at start.
 - `AUKI_P2P_LISTEN_MULTIADDRS` (default empty) — comma-separated native TCP
   multiaddrs for the process-level libp2p node.
 Direct-only Robot serving requires at least one explicit value; `auto` and `always` may leave it empty